FrauenLoop-Berlin/web201-summer2022-helloFlask/README.md

 ### Step 3: Separating code from presentation / putting HTML inside templates

-- It's clear that full html files are super complex and we cannot just construct them s strings within our route handling methods.
+- It's clear that full html files are super complex and we cannot just construct them as strings within our route-handling methods.
 We need to separate all this HTML / Presentation code into some other layer.
 For that, Flask gives us [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/templates/)!
 Jinja is a templating engine used not only by Flask but many others.

 - We create templates in the `templates` folder.
+In class we created a single template file called hello.tml
+- Something we did not use in class but is very helpful (and it is used in this sample repo): **layouts**.
 A layout is like a parent template with common / repeatable content, that has 'holes' or blocks, that each specific page can define content for.
-We created one `layout.html` and a couple templates that extend it (hello.html / hello_name.html)
+In this sample I created one `layout.html` and a couple templates that extend it (hello.html / hello_name.html)

 - Templates can receive parameters, can have loops, conditional logic, etc. We try some of this in `hello_name.html`and `hello_name_list.html`